-Regardless of the purported benefits of smart meters, some are pushing back against the installation of the meters, citing the supposed health risks of radio frequency (RF) energy that is emitted by all electronic devices, including wireless devices like smart meters.
-Electric customers and advocacy groups opposed to smart meters have said that the devices are inherently dangerous to customers health.
-They cite supposed health risks associated with all RF-emitting devices, such as cancer, and describe symptoms that some customers have reportedly said resulted from installation of smart meters, such as headaches, heart palpitations and sleep disturbances.
+Regardless of the purported benefits of smart meters, some are pushing back against the installation of the meters, citing the supposed health risks of radiofrequency (RF) energy that is emitted by all electronic devices, including wireless devices like smart meters.
+Electric customers and advocacy groups opposed to smart meters have said that the devices are inherently dangerous to customers’ health.
+They cite supposed health risks associated with all RF-emitting devices, such as cancer, and describe symptoms that some customers have reportedly said resulted from the installation of smart meters, such as headaches, heart palpitations, and sleep disturbances.

 So which is it?
 Are smart meters dangerous or are they safe?
 While the real question may concern the safety of wireless electronic devices in general, here are several facts about smart meter safety.

 Smart Meters Are Tightly Regulated by the Federal Government

 The Federal Communications Commission (FCC), as required by the National Environmental Policy Act of 1969, evaluates the effects of RF emissions from electronic devices and regulates the amount of RF energy that electronic devices ‘ including cell phones, microwaves and smart meters’ are allowed to emit.
 Over the years, the FCC has taken recommendations from organizations such as the American National Standards Institute (ANSI), the Institute of Electrical and Electronics Engineers Inc. (IEEE), and the National Council on Radiation Protection and Management (NCRP) regarding human exposure to RF energy.